 The Montepaschi Group began using internal rating systems for the measurement of credit risk in 2002.
-The first Probability of Default (PD) models were developed for the small and medium-sized enterprises (SMEs) and Small Businesses (SB) portfolios which still remain the "core business" of the Group; subsequently, rating models were also estimated for other types of exposure and a Loss Given Default (LGD) estimation model was implemented.
-The rating system has thus become, over time, one of the main elements of assessment for all units involved in the credit industry, both at Head Office level (Risk Management, invest in internal rating systems, starting, at the beginning of 2006, with the Basel II Project aimed at improving the existing internal procedures by adjusting them to the new prudential supervisory regulations for Banks which came into force on January 1, 2007 with Legislative Decree no. 297 dated 27 December 2006.
-This project ended in 2008 with the authorisation from the Bank of Italy to use advanced internal rating systems (AIRB) for PD and LGD with a view to calculating capital requirements for portfolios of "non-financial companies" and "retail exposures" for Banca Monte dei Paschi di Siena and MPS Capital Services.
+The first Probability of default (PD) models were developed for the small and medium-sized enterprises (SMEs) and Small businesses (SB) portfolios which still remain the "core business" of the Group; subsequently, rating models were also estimated for other types of exposure and a Loss Given default (LGD) estimation model was implemented.
+Finally, an Exposure at Default (EAD) estimation model was implemented and subsequently updated, as with other internal models pending validation by the Supervisory Authorities.

+The rating system has thus become, over time, one of the main elements of assessment for all units involved in the credit industry, both at Head Office level (risk management, chief Financial Officer, General management, risk committee, board of directors) and at outer level (credit management area, rating units and relationship managers).
+Thanks to the experience accumulated, the Montepaschi Group has decided to further invest in internal rating systems, starting, at the beginning of 2006, with the Basel II Project aimed at improving the existing internal procedures by adjusting them to the new prudential supervisory regulations for banks which came into force on January 1, 2007 with legislative decree no. 297 dated 27 December 2006.
+This project ended in 2008 with the authorisation from the bank of Italy to use advanced internal rating systems (AIRB) for PD and LGD with a view to calculating capital requirements for portfolios of "nonfinancial companies" and "retail exposures" for Banca Monte dei Paschi di Siena and MPS Capital Services.
+Over the following years, in line with an internal overall 'advancement plan', the MPS Group continued the process of refinement/ revision of its rating models for corporate and retail clients, leading it to obtain authorization by the Supervisory body (with decree of 25/08/2010) to use advanced internal rating based systems for the Group's new entity, "Banca Antonveneta" (acquired in 2008 and merged into Banca MPS in April 2013) and for Montepaschi Leasing & Factoring and BiverBanca by ruling of 06.07.2012.
+The latter was subsequently sold by the Group to Cassa di Risparmio di Asti and as of the end of 2012 is no longer part of the MPS Group.
+In 2012, the MPS Group performed a full re-assessment of its corporate and retail models with a view to developing the segmentation of corporate models and aligning all models with the new regulatory definition of default which, as of 1 January 2012, provides for the application of a 90day limit in place of the prior 180-day limit for the reporting of "non-performing" past due and/ or overdue exposures on loans to businesses and retail loans.